 Selling a House During a Divorce

 Knowing how to quickly sell your house before or after divorce can be as trying on your finances as it is on your emotions.
 And while it may not happen overnight, you’re never quite fully prepared for it.
-It can eat away at your resolve, your self esteem, and especially your savings.
+Moving out after divorce can eat away at your resolve, your self esteem, and especially your savings.

 The average cost of a divorce in Utah has been estimated at $13,200.
-And that’s not even counting future spousal provisions, child support or even the cost of relocating!
+And that’s not even counting future spousal provisions, child support or even the cost of relocating when moving out after divorce!
 But there’s an even bigger cost you may not even be considering: living with the emotional pain.

 Your house may have seemed like a wise investment when you first purchased it.
 Particularly if you were hoping to transform it into a home.
 But maybe it’s now a reminder of just how quickly your marriage may have disintegrated.
 And living with that memory may be more of an emotional burden than you’re prepared for.
 And unfortunately, you’re simply not going to maintain your previous lifestyle now that you’re divorced.